Mandalorian007/abc-bank/README.md

 ### Current Features

-* A customer can open an accountTemp
+* A customer can open an account
-* A customer can deposit / withdraw funds from an accountTemp
+* A customer can deposit / withdraw funds from an account
 * A customer can request a statement that shows transactions and totals for each of their accounts
 * Different accounts have interest calculated in different ways
   * **Checking accounts** have a flat rate of 0.1%